karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Bar Chart: Use a bar chart with a high cardinality dimension
 - Column Chart: Use a column chart with a low cardinality dimension
 - Side by side Bar Chart: Add country and order date to the column.
 Add sales to row.
 Filter the order date to display just the last two years.
-- Over Time Bar Chart: Add order date to column and drill down to quarter.
-Add sales row.
+- Over-Time Bar Chart: Add the order date to the column and drill down to the quarter.
+Add the sales row.
+- Stacked Bar Chart: Add order data to the column and convert it to the month.
+Add the order date to the filter, and select the last year.
+Add sales to row.
+Add category to colour.